johlym/johnathan.org/_posts/2016-07-03-fighting-ffmpeg.md

 ## Starting `ffmpeg` and `ffserver`

-Now it’s time to get this shit started.
+Now it’s time to get this s--t started.

 We’ve spent all this set up time, and now we’re ready.
 You’ll want to launch `ffserver` first.
 If you put your config file in the default location and gave it the default name (`/etc/ffserver.conf`), all you need to do is run: